SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 Use this dashboard to:

-* Ensure only authorized users are accessing the Jenkins System and are modifying Jenkins system and job configurations
+* Ensure only authorized users are accessing the Jenkins System and are modifying Jenkins system and job configurations.
-* Keep track of the job configuration changes
+* Keep track of the job configuration changes.
-* Compare old and new Jenkins system and job configuration settings
+* Compare old and new Jenkins system and job configuration settings.
-* View trends for Jenkins job start and finish events
+* View trends for Jenkins job start and finish events.

 <img src={useBaseUrl('img/integrations/app-development/Jenkins-Audit.png')} alt="jenkins" />